-- The area should remain residential in character; - This sub-unit is planned for residential development at a density of 4-5 dwelling units per acre.
+• The area should remain residential in character;

+- This sub-unit is planned for residential development at a density of 4-5 dwelling units per acre.
 Substantial landscaped buffers should be provided along Richmond Highway, Old Colchester Road and Telegraph Road preserving as much existing vegetation as possible.
 Housing for the elderly would also be appropriate within this area.
-In order to further protect the Pohick Church Historic Overlay District, substantial screening should be provided adjacent to the treatment plant storage facility, which is located on Old Colchester Road; - Industrial uses shall not be allowed.
-The Noman M. Cole, Jr. Pollution Control Plant property should provide substantial buffers along its boundary with Old Colchester Road;
+In order to further protect the Pohick Church Historic Overlay District, substantial screening should be provided adjacent to the treatment plant storage facility, which is located on Old Colchester Road; - Industrial uses should not be allowed.
+The Noman M. Cole, Jr. Pollution Control Plant property should provide substantial buffers along its boundary with Old Colchester Road: - Buildings taller than Pohick Church (39.5 feet) should not be allowed and freestanding signs should not exceed 10 feet in height; and; - Private/public service and institutional uses such as nursing homes and churches are appropriate - Any development or ground disturbance in this sector, both on private and public land, should be preceded by heritage resource studies, and alternatives should be explored for the avoidance, preservation or recovery of significant heritage resources that are found.
+In those areas where significant heritage resources have been recorded, an effort should be made to preserve them.
+If preservation is not feasible, then, in accordance with countywide objectives and policies as cited in the Heritage Resources section of the Policy Plan, the threatened resource should be thoroughly recorded and in the case of archaeological resources, the artifacts recovered.